mxlllmr/Delfi-PQ_integration_testing/README.md

 - **0/1+ENTER**: Turns OFF/ON the LED
 - **CTRL+c followed by ENTER**: Exits the program

 First, run the EGSE software.
-This java software should be in a local folder, and it runs by writing:
+This Java software should be in a local folder, and it runs by writing:
 ```
 java -........
 ```